 Allison Fore

-Public Affairs Specialist

-312.751.6633

-publicaffairsinfo@mwrd.org

-100 East Erie Street, Chicago, Illinois 60611
+Public and Intergovernmental Affairs Officer 312.751.6633 public.affairs@mwrd.org 100 East Erie Street, Chicago, Illinois 60611

-For immediate release March 9, 2012
+For immediate release March 10, 2014

-MWRD recognizes Groundwater Awareness Week March 11 through 17
+MWRD recognizes National Groundwater Awareness Week March 9 - 15

-All living organisms need water to thrive and protecting such a precious resource is the primary mission of the Metropolitan Water Reclamation District of Greater Chicago (MWRD).
-The MWRD is joining the U.S. Environmental Protection Agency (U.S. EPA) to promote National Groundwater Awareness Week from March 11 through 17.
+The Metropolitan Water Reclamation District of Greater Chicago (MWRD) is joining the U.S. Environmental Protection Agency (U.S. EPA) to promote National Groundwater Awareness Week March 9 through 15.

 Groundwater filters through permeable surfaces and underground spaces between sand, gravel, and cracks in rock in geological formations called aquifers.
-Over 90 percent of all public drinking water systems rely on groundwater to supply the population with drinking water.
+Living organisms need water to thrive, and over 90 percent of all public drinking water systems rely on groundwater to supply the population with drinking water.
 Aquifers also provide water for lakes and replenish streams and rivers.

-Groundwater supplies vary from one area to another.
-Local communities are responsible for protecting a community's groundwater supply, and they do this through rules and regulations.
+Because groundwater supplies vary from one area to another, local communities are responsible for protecting a community's groundwater supply, and they do this through rules and regulations.

-The 13th annual National Groundwater Awareness Week is designed to educate the public about the importance of groundwater and water well stewardship.
+The 15th annual National Groundwater Awareness Week is designed to educate the public about the importance of groundwater and water well stewardship.
 Every person can take action to preserve and protect groundwater for human and environmental needs.
+There are specific actions Cook County residents can take to protect the quality of our groundwater: